Forest-Economics-Goettingen/Research_Seminar_GLM/README.md

 library(emmeans)    # Testing linear hypotheses
 ```

-We kindly ask you to prepare all tasks that are not tagged as ‘in class’
+We ask you to prepare some tasks beforehand to save some time in the
-for the research seminar.
+seminar.
+Those are tagged as ‘Beforehand task’.

-**Task 0:** Getting ready
+**Beforehand task 0:** Getting ready

 - Connect to the repository and clone it to your laptop
+- Get R and R Studio running
 - Install the required libraries

 Modelling survival probabilities, also known as survival analysis, is
-one of the most important applications for which logistic regression is
+one of the most important and most suitable applications for which
-used and which we will use as an example today.
-Another famous field of
+logistic regression is used and which we will also use as an example
-application is the questionnaire analysis, which will be sketched in the
+today.
+Another famous field of application is the questionnaire
-PdD examples at the end.
-The special property of survival data is that
+analysis, which will be sketched in the PdD examples at the end.
-the response variable can only have binary (or more generally
-categorical) outcomes.
-This property is the reason, why the values of
-the response that are to be estimated have different outcomes than the
-observations of the response variable.
-In logistic regression, not the
-outcome of an observation (e.g. dead or alive) is estmimated, but the
-probability that an observation shows an outcome.
-Logistic regression is
-a possibility to fit a survival probability curve over a continuous
-variable of interest, e.g. the tree age.
-Logistic regression is
-therefore an alternative to the well-known Weibull survival curves.
 The
+special property of survival data is that the response variable can only
+have binary (or more generally categorical) outcomes.
+Individuals will
+survive until one specific time point.
+Idea of survival modelling is to
+estimate this time point and possibly additionally inference the reasons
+survival (or non-survival respectively).
+This 0/1 property is the
+reason, why the values of the response that are to be estimated have
+different outcomes than the observations of the response variable.
+In
+logistic regression, not the outcome of an observation (e.g. dead or
+alive) is estimated, but the probability that an observation shows an
+outcome (e.g. suvival).
+Logistic regression is a possibility to fit a
+survival probability curve over a continuous variable of interest,
+e.g. the tree age.
+Logistic regression is thus an alternative to the
-logit curve resulting from the regression has similar properties as the
+well-known Weibull survival curves.
+The logit curve resulting from the
+regression has similar properties as the cumulative Weibull
-cumulative Weibull distribution.
+distribution.
 Also the interpretation is comparable.

 # 2 Data: `ForestHealth`